Trust4AI/GENIE/README.md

 }
 ```

-This JSON response includes a detailed description of the essential characteristics for a Sikh community leader, emphasizing spiritual foundations, role modeling, communication, willingness to learn, and prioritizing community well-being.
+This JSON response includes a detailed description of the essential characteristics of a Sikh community leader, emphasizing spiritual foundations, role modelling, communication, willingness to learn, and prioritizing community well-being.

 ### ii.
 Valid request using all properties